madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/manage-proof-comments.md

 ---
 title: How to Manage Proof Comments
-description: Learn how to manage proof comments in [!DNL  ] by applying comment actions, resolving comments, and filtering the comments column.
+description: Learn how to manage proof comments in [!DNL  Workfront] by applying comment actions, resolving comments, and filtering the comments column.
 feature: Workfront Proof
 type: Article
 role: User, Administrator